MilanPecov/devfolio-galaxy/src/apps/blog/data/evolving-postgresql-chapter-4.md

 isSeriesEntry: true
 seriesSlug: evolving-postgresql-without-breaking-things
 seriesTitle: Evolving PostgreSQL Without Breaking the World
-chapterTitle: Chapter 4: The Burden of Bloat – Using pg_repack
+chapterTitle: "Chapter 4: The Burden of Bloat – Using pg_repack"
 chapterNumber: 4
 previousChapter: evolving-postgresql-chapter-3
-previousChapterTitle: Chapter 3: The Challenge of Foreign Keys
+previousChapterTitle: "Chapter 3: The Challenge of Foreign Keys"
 nextChapter: evolving-postgresql-chapter-5
-nextChapterTitle: Chapter 5: Observing Migrations in Production
+nextChapterTitle: "Chapter 5: Observing Migrations in Production"
 ---

 ## Chapter 4: The Burden of Bloat – Using pg_repack